 Havana airport is relatively small for a capital city and easy to navigate.
 We easily found our driver and changed some money before leaving the airport.

 The driver reached out to turn on his stereo.
 And what did we hear?
 Phil Collins!
 Followed by Bonnie Tyler!
 Where were the Latin beats that Cuba is so famous for?
-What was this 80’s throw-back we’d fallen into?
-After a few minutes he asked us if we liked music.
-“Americano or Cubana?” he enquired.
-And so he changed the cassette to something a bit more local.
+What was this ‘80s throw-back we’d fallen into?
+After a few minutes, he asked us if we liked music.
+“Americano or Cubana?” he inquired.
+“Cubana,” we replied and he changed the cassette to something a bit more local.
 Yes, that’s right, a cassette tape.

 The time warp continued with the cars.
-Cuba is famous for having a lot of American classic cars on her roads and this was immediately in evidence.
-But alongside Buicks, Cadillacs and Pontiacs, more modern cars were creeping in (the car that picked us up was a Peugeot) and there were also lots of old Russian Ladas; imported from one of the few countries that would trade with Cuba during the 70s and 80s.
+Cuba is famous for having a lot of American classic cars on the roads and this was immediately in evidence.
+But alongside Buicks, Cadillacs and Pontiacs, more modern cars were creeping in (the car that picked us up was a Peugeot) and there were also lots of old Russian Ladas; imported from one of the few countries that would trade with Cuba during the ‘70s and ‘80s.

-We moved along wide, empty highways through build up areas with modern buildings and after about half an hour we reached the labyrinth of narrow cobbled streets and crumbling old architectural gems that make up Habana Viejo (Old Havana).
+We moved along wide, empty highways through built-up areas with modern buildings and after about half an hour we reached the labyrinth of narrow cobbled streets and crumbling old architectural gems that make up Habana Viejo (Old Havana).

 We reached Hostal Leon and were greeted warmly by Amaryllis (who we discovered was Leon’s mother).
-The place looked much better on the inside that it did from the outside and my spirits lifted.
-It was a traditional apartment typical of those all over Old Havana – the living room had a balcony which overlooked the street and the dining room and kitchen at the back, linked by a tiled corridor with 3 bedrooms on one side and a corridor open to the sky on the other.
+The place looked much better on the inside than it did from the outside and my spirits lifted.
+It was a traditional apartment typical of those all over Old Havana – the living room had a balcony which overlooked the street, and the dining room and kitchen were at the back, linked by a tiled corridor with three bedrooms on one side and a corridor open to the sky on the other.

-Our room was a large with a double and a single bed.
+Our room was large with a double and a single bed.
 It also has a fan, air conditioning, fridge and large cupboard with a safety box.
 It had an en-suite bathroom with hot water shower.
-For 30 US dollars a night (around £20) it was of a higher standard than either of us were expecting.
-Although we were also hoping we wouldn’t have to pay as much as that everywhere else in the country.
+For US$30 a night (around £20), it was of a higher standard than either of us were expecting, although we were also hoping we wouldn’t have to pay as much as that everywhere else in the country.

 We sat down with Amaryllis who gave us a map of the city along with some advice and recommendations.
 We were grateful for her excellent English as our Spanish was more than a bit rusty.
 Things got better yet when her husband brought us mojitos.

-The following morning we woke to a hearty casa-style breakfast and headed out to explore the city.
+The following morning, we woke to a hearty casa-style breakfast and headed out to explore the city.
 Old Havana definitely had that feeling of faded grandeur and crumbling charm.
-Whilst the significant churches and squares surrounding them were well restored, the streets surrounding them had peeling paintwork, crumbling brickwork and bags of character.
-It felt gritty but the cobbled streets were alive with cycle rickshaws, bicycles and cars that looked like they wouldn’t make it to the edge of town let alone out of the city.
-People went about their daily business – some of the apartment buildings housed shops that didn’t have much to sell, and a couple of them were schools.
-Most were homes and it were these that posed the biggest risk for pedestrians – having a dirty bucket of water accidentally thrown over you by an industrious house-wife washing her floors or doing the laundry.
+Whilst the significant churches and squares were well restored, the streets surrounding them had peeling paintwork, crumbling brickwork and bags of character.
+It felt gritty but the cobbled streets were alive with cycle rickshaws, bicycles and cars that looked like they wouldn’t make it to the edge of town let alone out to the countryside.
+People went about their daily business,some of the apartment buildings housed shops that didn’t have much to sell, and a couple of them were schools.
+Most were homes and it was these that posed the biggest risk for pedestrians – having a dirty bucket of water accidentally thrown over you by an industrious house-wife washing the floors or doing the laundry.

-One of the other things that struck us immediately were the queues.
+One of the other things that struck us immediately was the queues.
 Queues for all kinds of shops – the optician appeared to have one of the longest.
 Queues to use the internet and get a mobile phone and queues to change money.
 We couldn’t understand why Cubans, and not only tourists, were standing in long lines for currency exchange.
-We later found out that this was to do with Cuba’s two-currency system: as visitors most of our transactions were in CUCs (convertible peso).
+We later found out that this was to do with Cuba’s two-currency system: as visitors, most of our transactions were in CUCs (convertible peso).
 Hotel and casa bills, bus and train tickets and most restaurants all charged in CUCs.
-The other currency is the Cuban peso, or “money national” (CUCs are also sometimes called pesos to add to the confusion).
-As a budget traveller it’s useful to also have some local pesos as local restaurants and hole-in-the-wall eateries charge in them and although they will accept CUCs you will pay way, way over the real price to do so.
+The other currency is the Cuban peso, or “money national”.
+(CUCs are also sometimes called pesos to add to the confusion).
+As a budget traveller, it’s useful to also have some Cuban pesos as local restaurants and hole-in-the-wall eateries prefer them.
+They will accept CUCs but you will pay way, way over the real price to do so.
 Cubans also pay for local buses in pesos and also food from markets or street vendors.
-When it comes to department stores (of which there are a growing number) that sell anything from soap and toilet paper up to good like fridges and clothes, these have to be paid for in CUCs; by both locals and visitors.
-But … All salaries in Cuba are paid in Cuban pesos and are paid in cash.
-So going back to the explanation for the long queues as the currency exchange – Cubans are having to exchange their salary from Cuban pesos to CUCs to be able to buy most of what they need on a daily basis!
+When it comes to department stores (of which there are a growing number) that sell anything from soap and toilet paper to fridges and clothes, these have to be paid for in CUCs; by both locals and visitors.
+But … all salaries in Cuba are paid in Cuban pesos and are paid in cash.
+So, going back to the explanation for the long queues as the currency exchange – Cubans are having to exchange their salary from Cuban pesos to CUCs in order to to buy most of what they need on a daily basis!
 We met several Cubans who felt the country’s two-currency system had to change.

 The “hassle factor” in some parts of Havana was high.
-We couldn’t stand on a street corner to consult the map without a friendly man, woman or couple approaching us for a friendly chat.
-They always had a close relative in London or somewhere close and … Actually we didn’t get to hear much of the pitch as Amaryllis had warned us about this type of con artist.
-Maybe that’s a bit strong.
-Tricksters.
+We couldn’t stand on a street corner to consult the map without a man, woman or couple approaching us for a ‘friendly’ chat.
+They always had a close relative in London or somewhere nearby and so it went on … Actually, we didn’t get to hear much of anyone’s pitch as Amaryllis had warned us about this type of con artist.
+Maybe that’s a bit strong and tricksters might be a more appropriate description?
 Even though I know this I still feel rude cutting them short and walking off.
-In most cases they will befriend you and then suggest a good restaurant nearby and before you know it you’ve bought dinner for four.
-Admittedly there are bigger cons, which probably lead on to from dinner, given the chance, but for us it was a definite irritation and not a great first impression during our first few days in Cuba.
+In most cases, they will befriend you and then suggest a good restaurant nearby and before you know it you’ve bought dinner for four.
+Admittedly there are bigger cons, which probably lead on to from dinner, given the chance, but for us, it was a definite irritation and not a great first impression during our first few days in Cuba.

-Our Havana guest house was located in the vibrant Habana Vieja district and that’s where we spent most of our time.
-Whilst most colonial towns have one main church or cathedral next to a plaza or park, Old Havana has several and it’s easy to spend days wandering through the narrow streets from plaza to plaza.
+Our Havana guest house was located in the vibrant Habana Vieja (Old Havana) district and that’s where we spent most of our time.
+Whilst most colonial towns have one main church or cathedral next to a plaza or park, Old Havana has several and it’s easy to spend days wandering through the narrow streets, from plaza to plaza.

-However on one day we took the “hop on hop off” open-topped tourist bus which was a great way to see some of the other areas of the city.
-Havana is a huge city, steadily growing.
-We noticed that as soon as you left the historical part of town the buildings were much more modern in style, with a lot of Soviet-era architecture.
-We visited the Plaza de la Revolucion with its monument to national hero, Jose Marti and huge wrought iron depictions of two more of Cuba’s heroes Fidel Castro and Che Guevara on the side of two buildings.
+However, on one day we took the “hop on, hop off” open-topped tourist bus which was a great way to see some of the other areas of the city.
+Havana is a huge metropolis and steadily growing.
+We noticed that as soon as you left the historical part of town the buildings were more modern in style, with a lot of Soviet-style architecture.
+We visited the Plaza de la Revolucion with its monument to national hero, Jose Marti, and huge wrought iron depictions of two more of Cuba’s heroes, Fidel Castro and Che Guevara, on the side of two buildings.